-This is an out of pocket cost intervention because we use a treatment that is not formally endorsed by the FDA.
-There is a one time price of $1,500 that covers all your doctor visits up to 5 months.
+This is an out of pocket cost intervention and there is a one-time price of $1,500 that covers all your doctor visits up to 5 months.
+(Current patients receive $300 off.)
 Comparing to what a typical smoker spends on maintaining the habit over the same time interval, it is a worthwhile investment in

 your better health.